what-if-horizon/what-if-data-donation/README.md

 ## Feldspar and Next

 The data donation task is primarily created to be used in conjunction with [Next](https://github.com/eyra/mono).
 Next is a software as a service platform developed by [Eyra](https://eyra.co/) to facilitate scientific research.
 The data donation task is a fork of [Feldspar](https://github.com/eyra/feldspar) with some extra functionalities added to it.
 Feldspar is a framework which can be used to build applications specifically for Next.
 An example of such an application is the data donation task which you can find in this repository.

-For more information on deployment see the [wiki](https://github.com/d3i-infra/data-donation-task/wiki).
+For detailed information on how to deploy the data donation task with Next check the [wiki](https://github.com/d3i-infra/data-donation-task/wiki).

 _Note_: The data donation task is only a *front end* to be used with Next.
 In order for it to be used in a live study it needs to be hosted with Next.
 The wiki will discuss the options you have for using the data donation task in an actual study.